archie1983/cvm_semantic_navigation/README.md

 **process_extracted_scenes.py** - Processes data extracted by **extract_scene_data.py** script and
 re-classifies the data using CVM (VLM) models.
 The desired VLM can be specified on line 150.

-**semantic_path_planner.py** - Uses the points classified by **extract_scene_data.py**
-and **process_extracted_scenes.py** to generate a path to an object of interest.
+**semantic_path_planner.py** - Defines a class that uses the points classified by **extract_scene_data.py** and **process_extracted_scenes.py** to generate a path to an object of interest.
 It also plots the generated path on top of a top-view habitat image.
-I used this in the jupyter notebook "environment.ipynb" because running it from command line gave
-error: about xcb QT plugin that couldn't be started.
-I didn't have time to fix that, so ran it from jupyter notebook.
+It can be run from Jupyter Notebook or command line.
+If you run this script on its own from command line, then it will go through 100 common household items and run the selected LLM 100 times for each item to perform target selection experiment in "train_55" habitat from ProcThor-10k dataset.
+The LLM can be selected on line 570.

-Finally **analyse_classification_results.ipynb** is where I analyzed test results and generated box plots.
+Finally **analyse_classification_results.ipynb** is where I analyzed room classification experiment results and generated box plots.
 **generate_and_evaluate_datasets.ipynb** is where I generated the SVC.

+**goal_selection_evaluation.ipynb** is where I analyzed goal selection experiment results.

+**navigation_experiments_maj_revisions.ipynb** and **navigation_experiments.ipynb** contain a number
+goal selection examples.